 Do you dread going to work every day because you are constantly harassed, shamed, or belittled at the mercy of others in your workplace?
 You are not alone.
-Unfortunately, as of 2017, one in five employed Americans stated that they currently work in a hostile work environment.
+In 2022, Forbes reports that a toxic work environment is the #1 reason that people leave a job.

 A hostile work environment is a place of work where unwelcome comments and conduct unreasonably affect an employee’s ability to perform his or her work as a direct result of the inappropriate behavior.
 This harassment may be based on an employee’s gender, race, ethnicity, religion, sexual orientation, age, level of ability, or any other legally protected status.
 The unwelcomed behavior could be from a supervisor or manager, co-worker, or even a client, vendor, contractor, or visitor.
 Regardless of whether the person who is behaving inappropriately is an employee or not, employers are responsible for regulating the actions and behavior of all people involved in company business.